edmundmiller/Comet-Galaxy/README.md

 Genome Analyzer is a s(CASP) program that searches for regions of transcription in a DNA sequence.

-DNA sequences can be modeled as a string of characters 'A', T', 'C', and 'G'.
+DNA sequences can be modeled as a string of characters consisting of 'A', T', 'C', and 'G'.
 Broadly speaking, a transcription region consists of a translation section, which is prefixed by a start codon (usually ATG) and suffixed by a stop codon (varies).
 Upstream of the translation section, there is typically one or more AT-rich sequences which aid in transcription.

 Depicted below is a model transcription region where the character 'X' represents a wildcard and 'Y' represents the payload.
 In this example, there are two AT-rich sequences: one (the Pribnow box) appearing 10 characters before the translation section and another appearing 35 characters before the translation section.
 This structure is typical for bacteria.